vanshgarg7017/ETH-PROOF-Beginner-EVM-Course/README.md

 After compiling the code, you can proceed with contract deployment.
 During deployment, you will encounter six buttons, out of which two are colored orange and four are colored Steel Blue.
 The orange buttons represent functions, while the Steel Blue buttons represent variables.

-When you click on "totenName," it will display "ComputerScience" Clicking on "tokenAbbrv" will show "Cs" The "totalSupply" is currently set to 0, and the "balance" is not displaying any value.
+When you click on "totenName," it will display "ComputerScience" Clicking on "tokenAbbrv" will show "CS" The "totalSupply" is currently set to 0, and the "balance" is not displaying any value.

 To proceed, select any random address from the displayed accounts above the deploy button.
 Copy the chosen address to the clipboard.